ryanczm/Analytic-Musings/notes/commods/coffee/trafi-analyst.md

 ## On Technicals as an Edge

-You'd be surprised at how many analysts don't know refinery technicals.
-Majority of analysts don't even know the residual desulfurization unit doesn't just turn FO into LSFO, it gives you diesel and naphtha.
+"You'd be surprised at how many analysts don't know refinery technicals.
+Majority of analysts don't even know the residual desulfurization unit doesn't just turn FO into LSFO, it gives you diesel and naphtha."

-So my take is that you can give yourself an edge by with strong technical knowledge.
-And obviously this can work for any commods.
-E.g for oil, refinery technicals, for power, you have understanding power, grid, and weather technicals, for ags, you have understanding how crop cycles work, how weather impacts diff crops, etc.
+So my take is that you can give yourself an edge by with strong technical knowledge (this is me speaking).

+"Yes".

+Anyway, technicals can be classified into production, processing, storage, transport, distribution, consumption - across all different classes of commodities.

 # Conclusion